 Stars move across the sky on a regular schedule, much like the sun.
 At various times of year, different constellations appear at sunset.
 The rising constellations rotate based on the Earth's path through space, and so can be used to mark the seasons in regions when moderate weather may not convey the change between winter and spring.

-Most of the constellations we know of today bear Greek and Roman names, but people mapped the sky before these empires took hold.
-The Greeks adopted their system from the Babylonians, whose origins in turn may have stemmed from Sumerian traditions 3,000 years before.
-Even further back, scientists suspect that markings on a the cave walls at Lascaux in southern France — created over 17,000 years ago — may chart the Pleiades and Hyades star clusters, making it the first known star map.
+Most of the constellations in the northern skies bear Greek and Roman names, but people were mapping the sky long before these empires took hold.
+The Greeks adopted their system from the Babylonians, whose origins may have stemmed from Sumerian traditions 3,000 years before.
+Even further back, scientists suspect that markings on the cave walls at Lascaux in southern France — created over 17,000 years ago — may chart the Pleiades and Hyades star clusters, making it the first known star map.

 In 1929, the International Astronomical Union (IAU) officially defined 88 constellations across the sky.
 But these constellations aren't drawn to connect certain stars, they're actually more-or-less rectangular slices of the heavens holding the stars within them.
 Formally cementing these boundaries allows astronomers to communicate about the regions of the sky they study.
 Within these 88 regions are the individual groupings that people think of as constellations.
 For instance, the constellation of Ursa Major contains all of the stars around the shape known by the same name.

-However, many of the groupings most people consider to be constellations actually officially aren't.
-The Big Dipper, which lays inside of Ursa Major, is not recognized as a constellation.
-Instead, it is an asterism, a group of stars not officially designated but known by most nonastronomers.
+However, many of the groupings most people consider to be constellations aren't officially constellations.
+The Big Dipper, for example, which lays inside of Ursa Major, is not recognized as a constellation.
+Instead, it is an asterism, or a group of stars not officially designated but known by most nonastronomers.

-The sun, the moon, and the planets travel on a set path through the sky known as the ecliptic as the Earth rotates.
-The list of 13 constellations they pass through are known as the stars of the Zodiac.
-The Zodiac constellations' names:
+As the Earth rotates, the sun, the moon and planets travel on a set path through the sky known as the ecliptic.
+The list of 13 constellations they pass through are known as the stars of the zodiac.
+The zodiac constellations' names are: